ydawei/mitsuba-shapenet/README.md

 If you meet the problem of missing header such as mitsuba_precompiled_header.hpp, please turn off MTS_USE_PCH flag during CMake.

-There is no vertex normal information included in ShapeNet dataset, so it would cause some rendering issues.
-For simplicity, you can turn off smooth normal by turning on 'faceNormals' or generating normal by setting 'maxSmoothAngle' in rendering configuration file.
+Currently it cannot handle per-vertex normal or smooth group in ShapeNet obj.
+You can use 'maxSmoothAngle' to add some smoothness rendering effect.

 A sample rendering configuration render.xml: